butterknight/bandcamp-volume-control/README.md

 You can use [this form](https://github.com/butterknight/bandcamp-volume-control/issues/new?assignees=butterknight&labels=custom-domain-request&template=custom_domain_request.yml&title=%5BCustomDomain%5D%3A+) if you wish to suggest new ones to be added.

+## Development

+You will need to have `node.js` installed.

+Install the dependencies by running `npm ci`.

+Build the compiled file by running `npm run build`.
+The compiled code will be created in the `dist` folder.

 ## License

 Copyright 2017, 2023